CBlay/laddleshop/README.md

 ## Technologies

-Winwyse is built with love on top of the following technologies:
+LaddleShop is built with love on top of the following technologies:
   - Laravel
   - HTML
   - CSS